GuptaSiddhant/azure-feature-flags/README.md

 ## `class` `FeatureFlagService`

 Create and use a singular instance of service.
-It is wrapper around individually exported functions from [service API](#service-api).
+It is wrapper around individually exported functions from [service API](#service-api) and [validation API](#validation-api).

 > For better tree-shaking, you can import individual functions from their respective entry-points.